SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 This focus on reuse was actually already visible in the previous chapters, where we have seen that basic widgets can be used as if they were a complete user interface.
 In this section we focus on the reuse and composition of presenters, showing that it basically comes for free.
 The only requirement when building a UI is to consider how the user interface should be parameterized when it is being reused.

-Said it differently, in this chapter, you will learn how we can build a new UI by reusing already defined elements.
+Said differently, in this chapter, you will learn how we can build a new UI by reusing already defined elements.

 ### First requirements